ajmpawlik/CV-Aleksandra-Pawlik/README.md

 Test-Driven Development with the use:
 * Ruby, RSpec, Rails, Capybara, Sinatra
 * JavaScript, jQuery, Jasmin
-* Python, unittest.mock
+* Python, Unittest
 * PostgreSQL
 * Version control through Git and GitHub

-The key projects included:
-* developement of the Python-based forest-themed programming language Forest: https://github.com/lucianmot/f.rest
-* creation of the Acebook platform, Ruby on Rails app mirroring Facebook functionalities: https://acebook-off-the-rails.herokuapp.com

 I acquired the ability and appreciation for pair programming.
-I am familiar with modeling along the MVC lines, and creating applications following the principles of object-oriented programming.
+I am familiar with modelling along the MVC lines, and creating applications following the principles of object-oriented programming.

-I worked in three self-organizing teams leaning on the agile methodology principles.
+I worked in three self-organising teams leaning on the agile methodology principles.
 With my colleagues we captured the spirit of teamwork on the two vlog channels, see linked.

 All my efforts a Makers were guided by the Extreme Programming Values.